DirClean/dirclean.github.io/activate-store.md

 # Store Activation

-If you had purchased using appline.store (former shop.yuuta.moe), you should follow this guide to activate your copy.
+If you had purchased using store.appline.xyz or appline.store (former shop.yuuta.moe), you should follow this guide to activate your copy.

-1. Login to your [appline.store/my-account](https://appline.store/my-account) account.
+1. Login to your [store.appline.xyz/my-account](https://store.appline.xyz/my-account) account.

 2. Go to `Orders`